WINCHESTER

 “many waters” to Mormon 6:4,

-lost looking for Zarahemla in tropical South America, wandered and thought
+lost looking for Zarahemla in tropical South America, wandered a very great

 they had found its ruins in temperate North America near the Finger Lakes,